harvesthq/api/README.md

 If you need to access and edit your projects, clients, users and tasks the extended API is your choice.
 You can use this to mass import your existing projects setup, add users and generally integrate with your existing back-office setup.

 Remember to write your application carefully, caching when possible.
 In case of abuse you may be blocked, disallowing further API access.
-As an act of courtesy please provide User-Agent strings denoting your application.
+As an act of courtesy, please provide User-Agent strings denoting your application.

 ## Sample Code & Examples